Karhal: Agriculture

 Major populations of the city depend on agriculture and related products.
 Farmers grow the wheat, patati, tomato, garlic, onion, paddy, matured crops.
 Ginger, banana, sugar cane, cabbage, torhi, laouki are minor seasonal crops.
 Cold storage is a major food storage unit in Karhal.
 A local Karhal Subzi Mandi maintains the daily need of fresh vegetables and fruits of the city and neighborhood local area.

-Public transportation

-Karhal station, situated at Ghiror bypass, is on newly built Mainpuri-Etawah line railway track.
-It connects Karhal to Etawah Railway Station, which is situated at Howrah–Delhi main line.

-Train No. Train Name Arrival Departure Days Platform No. Destination

-71910 Mainpuri - Agra Cantt.
-DEMU (via Etawah, Bateshwar) 05:40 05:45 Daily Platform No. 1 Agra Cantt.

-71909 Agra Cantt. - Mainpuri DEMU (via Bateshwar, Etawah) 21:20 21:22 Daily Platform No. 1 Mainpuri.

-A four-lane State Highway 83 is connected to Mainpuri and Etawah.
-Major district road (MDR) 126W connects Karhal to Kannauj via Kishni, and Agra-Firozabad via Sirsaganj, Shikohabad.

-The Agra-Lucknow Expressway passes near Karhal, giving it expressway connectivity to Delhi, Agra and Lucknow.

-Wild life
+Neighbourhoods

+The town's neighbourhoods, or mohallas, include the Khera, or old town; the Qazi Mohalla, named because it contained the old house of the town's former qazi, the Mualliman mohalla, named after an esteemed local family of teachers who, according to local tradition, invented the shikasta form of the Perso-Arabic script; the Bhutela and Birtia mohallas, each named after a Brahmin clan who traditionally lived there; the Khakroh, or sweeper's quarter; and the Singhi mohalla, named after a Bania subcaste.

+Infrastructure

+As of 2011, Karhal has 1 hospital with 10 beds, 35 medicine shops, 10 schools teaching at the primary level, and 2 schools teaching at the secondary level.
+There is no public library; the closest one is in Etawah.
+Drinking water is provided by hand pump, tube well, and borehole.
+The town has a local fire department.

+Wildlife

 Saras is the bird species have 2/3 of population in Karhal.
 Saman Bird Sanctuary is located 20 km from eastern side of Karhal.

+List of villages in Karhal block

+The following 97 villages are counted as part of Karhal CD block: